 Furthermore, on December 5, we announced that we have reached an agreement to settle the consolidated class action shareholder suits currently pending in federal district court in New York.
 We are also working to complete the settlement of the other pending lawsuits relating to our 2002 earnings restatements within this same settlement package.
-Under the terms of the proposed settlement, we will issue 6,551,725 shares of our common stock.
+Under the terms of the proposed settlement we will issue 6,551,725 shares of our common stock.
 Should the price of our common stock fall below \$8.70 per share before final approval of the settlement, we will either, at our sole discretion, issue additional shares of common stock or pay cash so that the consideration for the stock portion of the settlement will have a total value of \$57 million.
 Any issuance of common stock under the proposed settlement would also result in dilution to the equity interests of the holders of our common stock.
 Please see "Summary - Recent Developments" for more information.

-Assuming we sell 6,500,000 shares of Series A mandatory convertible preferred stock, referred to as Series A mandatory convertible preferred stock in this prospectus supplement, in our concurrent offering (or 7,475,000 shares if the underwriters exercise in full their over-allotment option) concurrently with this offering, an additional to shares of common stock (or an additional to shares of common stock if the underwriters exercise in full their over-allotment option) will be issuable upon conversion of the Series A mandatory convertible preferred stock based on the conversion rate in effect on the conversion date.
-See "Description of Concurrent Financing Transactions."
+Finally, concurrently with this offering, we are offering to sell to the public 22,398,400 shares of common stock (or 25,758,160 shares if the underwriters exercise in full their over-allotment option) and an additional to shares of common stock will be issuable upon conversion of the Series A preferred stock (or an additional to shares of common stock if the underwriters exercise in full their over-allotment option).
 In connection with these offerings, we and our directors have entered into the lock-up agreements described under the caption "Underwriting."